just-buildsystem/justbuild/INSTALL.md

 can be found in `etc/repos.json`.
-This file also specifies, in the `"local_path"` attribute of `"local_bootstrap"`, the location relative to `LOCALBASE` (typically `/usr` or `/usr/local`) that is taken as root for the logical respository of that dependency.
+This file also specifies, in the `"local_path"` attribute of `"local_bootstrap"`, the location relative to `LOCALBASE` (typically `/usr` or `/usr/local`) that is taken as root for the logical repository of that dependency.
 If your distribution prefers to install each package in a separate directory, you can always take `/` as `LOCALBASE` and adapt these paths accordingly.
 The instructions on how to link those dependencies